-This recipe is actually a secret weapon of mine - Whenever I miss my sister, I bribe her to come over by making this Pomegranate Molasses Lamb with Romanesco Cauliflower Basil Puree.
-It’s a fantastic dish, and it takes next to no time to make.
+Whenever I miss my sister, I bribe her to visit with this Pomegranate Molasses Lamb and Romanesco Cauliflower Basil Puree.
+It’s a fantastic dish that comes together quickly.
 If you have 35 minutes to spare and want a delicious meal, this should be your go-to.
-It’s perfect for weeknight dinners, date nights, dinner parties, and bribing sisters!
+It’s perfect for weeknight dinners, dinner parties, and bribing sisters!

 Why this Recipe Works